natgo/wt-wiki-scraper/wikitext-transpiled/ground/BTR-80A%20(Italy).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
+The '''{{Specs|name}}''' is the main Hungarian APC (Armoured Personnel Carrier).
+Hungary acquired the BTR-80 after buying more than 500 from Russia between 1996 and 1999 to modernise its fleet of old BTR-60s and 70s at a good price, since at the time Russia was struggling financially and had a lot of Soviet surplus military equipment lying around.
+A few dozen BTR-80As were sold to Serbia in 2024, while the rest remained in the Hungarian Army.
+As the years passed, most units were modified and modernised to the modern Russian BTR-80 standard, with stabilizers, improved optics, and modern communication systems.
+Others were repurposed as MED-EVAC vehicles or for NBC missions.

-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Hungarian light tank {{Battle-rating}} in the Italian research tree.
-It was introduced in [[Update "Sons of Attila"]] as part of the Hungarian branch of the Italian tech tree.
-It is a jack of all trades, master of none type of light tank.
-It can do a lot of support work, including damaging critical weakspots of tanks and being a makeshift SPAA, but it has way too many flaws to excel in any given role.
-Make no mistake though, BTR can be very persistent, and if it somehow manages to get behind your lines, anyone can fall victim to a sudden autocannon burst.
+Introduced in [[Update "Sons of Attila"]] as part of the Hungarian branch of the Italian tech tree, the BTR-80 is a "jack of all trades, master of none" type of light tank.
+It can do a lot of support work, including damaging critical weakspots of tanks and being a makeshift SPAA, but it has too many flaws to excel in any given role.
+The BTR can be very persistent, and if it somehow manages to get behind your lines, anyone can fall victim to a sudden autocannon burst.
+The vehicle is excellent at incapacitating enemy units while also being able to engage light tanks, IFVs, ATGM carriers, or SPAAs.
+With its good mobility and amphibious capabilities, it can cause havoc amongst the enemy back rows, destroying its support units and making its frontline vulnerable to flanking manoeuvres or air attacks.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 The armour of BTR is unreliable and quite bad.
 While 12.7 mm HMG can't penetrate the turret, it can penetrate crew compartment hull at below 200 m range.
 The sandbags on the sides protect the gunner, but can't protect the driver or commander.
 Even so, area around wheels can be hit instead to hit the crew anyway.

 HESH will obliterate the BTR via overpressure, even if it hits sandbags, so relying on armour is not worth it.
 As a consequence of thin armour, APHE rarely detonates upon contact, but due to the compact crew placement, any direct frontal hit will destroy the entirety of the tank with kinetic damage alone.